rweather/litton-tools/README.md

 ## Building

-The code is designed to run under Linux systems.
-You will need cmake and gcc installed to build it.
+The code is designed to run under Linux systems, using SDL2 for the graphical user interface.
+You will need cmake and SDL2 installed to build it (and obviously a C compiler like gcc):

+    sudo apt install cmake libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev

+Then do this from the main repository directory:

     mkdir build
     cd build